 A literature map (or, Litmap) organizes, connects, and structures existing literature on a specific topic.
 These visual aids provide a clear overview of your work, help you see how it all connects, and discover new literature.
 It’s like putting together a puzzle where each piece is a study, article, or paper.
+You can create these maps manually or by using a literature map generator to speed up the process and uncover connections you might have missed.

-Use literature maps to:
+Use literature maps in research to:

 We'll use the Litmaps tool, which helps researchers create literature maps.
 If you haven't guessed it yet, the term "Litmaps" itself is based on "literature maps".